Saturday, 5 November 2022

 THE ELIODORUS (OLIMPIODORUS?)
 LOT OF KINGSHIP FORMULA

 Abramius uses a rather unusual formula to calculate the Lot of Kingship (in his catarchic of Andronicus IV's entry into Constantinople).
 It does not resemble the corresponding formulas used by the Islamist astrologers of that era.
 In some Islamic manuscripts, however, that formula appears to have survived - such as in Al Biruni's - but it had apparently fallen out of use.
-In contrast, Abramius refers directly to a book by the Hellenistic astrologer Heliodorus (probably the misspelled name of the famous 11 astrologer Olympiodorus), containing commentaries on Paul Alexandrinus' work.
-You may read below the relative excerpt in Greek:

 "The Lot of Kingship is calculated by adding the longitudinal difference between the Sun and the Moon to the degrees of the Midheaven."